-JohnGrisham 1,742 Posted February 7 Report Share Posted February 7 2 hours ago, JFA23 said: As an international student, can I study medicine in Canada?
+JohnGrisham Posted February 7, 2021 Report Share Posted February 7, 2021 2 hours ago, JFA23 said: As an international student, can I study medicine in Canada?
 Will it be more helpful for me to study medicine if I have permanent residency in Canada?
 If possible, what grades are required for medical school entrance examination?
 The last question is, if I am majoring in bioengineering undergraduate, can I apply for medical school entrance examination?
 Thank you There are a few schools i believe that have a couple of seats for international students without PR - i believe UofT, Mcmaster.
 Check the schools websites for accurate information.
 There are very minimal seats, and its obviously super competitive(though medicine in general in Canada is super competitive).
 Are you doing your bachelors in Canada?
 Canada does not have "entrance" exams like other countries, we have the MCAT in north america, and most schools require a 4 bachelors degree to apply (or close to 75% of completion of one).
 Permanent residency will definitely improve your odds.
 But again, we know zero information from your post about your situation to provide better guidance.
 So please provide more information: are you living and studying in canada? what year are you in? are you in a canadian bachelors program or a foreign program?
 Are you in the process of applying for PR or looking towards that in the future?
-Quote Link to post Share on other sites
+Quote Link to comment Share on other sites More sharing options...

 Recommended Posts